Fitness vs Bodybuilding – Are They Really That Different?

 If I were to define fitness I would start out by saying that it’s a physical movement (like bodybuilding) that is built around a group of ideas.
 People have figured out that they don’t need to compete in order to call themselves bodybuilders.
 They also know that a bodybuilder can be healthy and functional at the same time.
 The current fitness trend is popular because it takes the best of both worlds (competitive bodybuilding and fitness) and creates an entirely new image.

 The fitness craze that we are so accustomed to today is virtually the equivalent of what bodybuilding was in the 70s.
-It’s nothing new but people have found a way to make it popular and reap the benefits; just in a different light.
+It’s nothing new but people have found a way to make it popular and reap the benefits; just under a different light.
 Competitive bodybuilding and its organizations have taken full advantage of the newly-shined spotlight and created new divisions (women’s bikini, men’s physique, and classic physique) that blow a breath of fresh air to the sport.

 Today, more and more people want to join the fitness craze and be recognized for it.
 The new bodybuilding divisions perfectly accommodate these individuals while expanding their popularity and bringing in more money for the people who run them.